Reviewer Login »

 Effort rating of low/med/high and comments made by lead Facility Director.Return to top

 - Is likely to advance the scientific or technological field and produce impactful publications.

 - Describes work that can be accomplished in one year and contributes to ongoing research at the user’s home institution.

 - Takes advantage of unique Foundry capabilities and/or expertise, and justifies the resources requested.

 - Provides evidence that the researchers have a productive research record and are sufficiently experienced to make productive use of Foundry resources.

-Although it is not required, users are encouraged to contact facility staff before submitting a proposal.
+Although it is not required, users may wish to contact facility staff before submitting a proposal.
+The User Office is available to help direct users to the appropriate scientific staff contact.
 Staff are available to help:

 - Confirm the feasibility of your project.

 - Estimate and justify the time and resources required to complete your project.

 - Provide details about the equipment and capabilities available.